-Low income children in Danbury and across the country, are not as successful in school as their more affluent peers.
+Lower-income children in Danbury, and across the country, face more barriers to success than their more affluent peers.
 This is often called the achievement gap.
 Connecticut has the largest achievement gap in the United States.

 By investing in children, their families and their communities, we believe we can close the achievement gap before it starts.
 To achieve this goal, United Way launched our Strong Start Kindergarten Readiness Initiative at Park Avenue School in Danbury.
 The mission of this initiative is to prepare all children in the Park Avenue School neighborhood for success in school, and to engage parents and caregivers in the life of the Park Avenue School community.